Your Safety. Your Rights

 The R U OK?
 Campaign is not just limited to a monthly campaign, every day we should be asking those around us, are you ok?
 CIC has a counselling service available to all students.
 Our three professional counsellors are located on level 3 and is a free and confidential service.

 Moving to a new country is a huge step, some things here in Melbourne and Australia will be different from where you are from, especially rules and safety notifications.
 Below are some tips for staying safe, also see the CIC Safety Booklet for further information.

-– Always listen to Emergency Service professionals (Police and Firemen) and PA system notifications in the case of
+Always listen to Emergency Service professionals (Police and Firemen) and PA system notifications in the case of an emergency

 International Students have the same renting rights as local residents have under the Residential Tenancies Act 1997.